-If you’re planning a visit to a water park, you’re probably thinking more about the exciting water slides than the dress code, but a bit of forward planning on what you’re going to wear is a must, not only so that you can make the most of your visit, but to avoid any potentially embarrassing moments!
-Some water parks can have restrictions on what you’re allowed to wear too, so it’s worth checking in advance.
-Whether you’re planning a visit to one of the famous Orlando water parks, or to Siam Park- the “best water park in the world” (according to TripAdvisor users), you need to know exactly what to wear before you go.
+If you’re planning a visit to a water park, you’re probably thinking more about the exciting water slides than the dress code.
+Still, a bit of forward planning for what you’re going to wear is a must, not only to make the most of your visit but to avoid any potentially embarrassing moments too!
+Some water parks can also have restrictions on what you’re allowed to wear, so it’s worth checking in advance.
+Whether you’re planning a visit to one of the famous Orlando water parks, the record-breaking Aquaventure in Dubai or to Siam Park, voted the “best water park in the world” by TripAdvisor users, you need to know exactly what to wear before you go.

 1. Wear a swimsuit

-Those who usually opt for a bikini when visiting the beach, might want to consider a one-piece for the water parks.
+Those who usually opt for a bikini when visiting the beach might want to consider a one-piece for the water parks.
 While bikinis are acceptable at most water parks, they’re not the most practical choice.
-Summit Plummet at Disney’s Typhoon Lagoon is one of the tallest freefall water slides in the world, sending those brave enough to try it, racing down a 120-foot slope at almost 60mph!
-You definitely don’t want any embarrassing bikini moments, and we think a swimsuit would be a much safer choice when battling against exhilarating water slides like this.
-If you do choose to wear a bikini, opt for a style without side ties, so you know it will stay put!
+You definitely don’t want any embarrassing bikini moments, and we think a swimsuit would be a much safer choice when battling against exhilarating water slides, like Summit Plummet at Disney’s Typhoon Lagoon, one of the tallest freefall water slides in the world sending those brave enough to try it racing down a 120-foot slope at almost 60mph!
+If you do choose to wear a bikini, opt for a style without side ties, as this will be more likely to stay put!

 2. Wear something comfortable

 When you’re spending the whole day at a water park, comfort is key.
-The Orlando water parks will be hot, so we recommend wearing something like a t-shirt and comfortable shorts to keep you cool.
-You could even choose to wear loose fitting clothes over your swimwear for ease.
+The Orlando water parks will be hot, so we recommend wearing something like a t-shirt and comfortable shorts to keep you cool, or loose-fitting clothes you can easily throw over your swimwear.
 You might also want to bring a hat and a pair of sunglasses.
 While you won’t be allowed to wear these on the slides, it’s a good way to protect yourself from the heat when walking around the water park.

 It’s important to make sure you’ve packed everything you need before you leave, as forgetting something vital could really put a dampener on your day.
 You could even make a checklist before hand to help you remember.